A cataract is when the lens of your eye becomes hazy or milky. This is very common and often develops as you get older.

-- double vision or multiple images in one eye – this symptom may stop as the cataract gets larger.
+- double vision or multiple images in one eye.

 How are cataracts diagnosed?

-Your eye specialist can see if you have cataracts by doing a thorough eye examination.
-This may include:
+Your eye care provider can see if you have cataracts by performing a thorough eye examination.
+This may include the following tests:

-You will be asked to read letters from different rows of a chart.
-This measures how well you see at certain distances.
+You will be asked to read letters from an eye chart.
+This measures how well you see at different distances.

 An examination of the inside of your eye

 In this test, drops are put in your eye to make the hole in the centre of your eye (called your pupil) wider.
 This is called dilating your pupils.
 A special magnifying lens is used to look inside your eye to see if you have a cataract and how bad it is.
-You can't see cataracts without looking into your eye, unless you have very bad ones.
-If you have a very bad cataract, the centre of your eye (your pupil) will be grey or white.
-By this stage your eyesight will be severely affected.
+It's best to not drive for several hours after a dilated eye examination.

 A tonometry test

 In this test, an instrument is used to measure the pressure inside your eye.
-This test checks for other eye problems, such as glaucoma.
+This tests for glaucoma.

-Cataracts can be treated at any stage.
+Cataracts are treated with surgery (an operation).
+They can be treated at any stage.
 There is no need to wait for the cataract to ‘ripen’ before it can be treated, although this is a common misconception.

-Normally cataract surgery is a short procedure, lasting about 15 minutes:
+Normally, cataract surgery is a short procedure, lasting about 45 minutes.

-- because the surgery does not last long most patients stay awake but have a light sedative to relax them during the treatment
+- Most people stay awake during cataract surgery but have a light sedative to relax them during the treatment.

-- you do not normally need to stay in a hospital overnight.
+- It is typically a day procedure, and you don't need to stay in hospital overnight.

-If both eyes require cataract surgery, they will be operated on at different times – giving the first eye a chance to recover before surgery on the second eye takes place.
+If both eyes need cataract surgery, they will be operated on at different times, to prevent the risk of infection from one eye to another.

-Special types of lens implants (IOLs) have been developed to improve the focus of the eye as well as remove the cloudiness.
-Careful measurement of the eye before the surgery can help to design or choose an implant that minimises near-sightedness, far-sightedness and/or astigmatism.
+Special types of lens implants (intraocular lenses) are implanted at the time of cataract surgery to improve the focus of your eye and remove the cloudy vision.
+Careful measurements of your eye are performed before surgery to help to choose an appropriate implant that minimises near-sightedness, far-sightedness and/or astigmatism.

-Although the newly implanted lens is very clear and transparent it cannot change focus in exactly the same way as a young person’s natural lens does.
-This means reading glasses are frequently still needed afterwards.
-Many patients therefore choose to have their eyes corrected for a mixture of distance and near vision as a compromise, so they do not need to wear glasses full time.
+Although the newly implanted lens is very clear and transparent, it can't change focus in the same way as a young person’s natural lens does.
+This means reading glasses are often still needed afterwards.

 Complications are extremely rare following cataract surgery.
 Cataract surgery is the most commonly performed operation in the Western world and is one of the safest prosthetic operations known to humankind.